pydio/cells-sync/README.md

   -h, --help   help for ./cells-sync

 Use "./cells-sync [command] --help" for more information about a command.
 ```

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/pydio/cells/blob/master/CONTRIBUTING.md) in the Pydio Cells project for details on our code of conduct, and the process for submitting pull requests to us.
-You ca find a comprehensive [Developer Guide](https://pydio.com/en/docs/developer-guide) on our web site.
+You can find a comprehensive [Developer Guide](https://pydio.com/en/docs/developer-guide) on our web site.
 Our online docs are open source as well, feel free to improve them by contributing!

 ## Versioning